promanenko/gigaspaces-sbp-jekyll/sqlserver-datagrid.markdown

 ---

 {% tip %}
 **Summary:** {% excerpt %}This pattern presents a Data Grid using SQL Server as its persistence layer.
-Initial Load and Write behind are demostrated with this best practice. {% endexcerpt %}<br/>
+Initial Load and Write behind are demonstrated with this best practice. {% endexcerpt %}<br/>
 **Author**:  Shay Hassidim<br/>
 **Recently tested with GigaSpaces version**: XAP.NET 9.7.0 x64<br/>
 **Last Update:** April 2014<br/>